MathHubInfo/Legacy-MathHub-Drupal/README.md

 * Enable the modules OAFF Base, MMT Integration, LaTeXML Integration, JOBAD and (optionally) MathHub Mailer
 * In MMT Configuration (admin/config) set the URL of the local MMT instance
 * In the Repositories Configuration (admin/config) set the location of the lmh repositories (`/var/data/localmh`).
 The kind of repository should be git for automatic pull/push from repositories (slower), and local otherwise (recommended).
-* In the Text Formats configuration (admin/config) add corresponding formats for the archive you want to serve, and enable the relevant filters for them. e.g. An sTeX text format should have following filters enabled (in this processing order)
+* In the Text Formats configuration (admin/config) add corresponding formats for the archives you want to serve, and enable the relevant filters for them. e.g. An sTeX text format should have following filters enabled (in this processing order)
     1. Local LateXML Compilation filter -- LaTeXML profile should be `stex-module`
     2. MMT Compilation filter -- Input Format should be `stex`